MicrosoftDocs/sql-docs/docs/database-engine/breaking-changes-to-database-engine-features-in-sql-server-2016.md

 ## <a name="previous-versions"></a> Previous Versions

-For information about breaking changes in SQL Server version 2014, and in some earlier versions, see [Breaking Changes to Database Engine Features in SQL Server 2014](https://docs.microsoft.com/sql/database-engine/breaking-changes-to-database-engine-features-in-sql-server-2016?view=sql-server-2014#SQL14).
+For information about breaking changes in [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)], and in some earlier versions, see [Breaking Changes to Database Engine Features in SQL Server 2014](https://docs.microsoft.com/sql/database-engine/breaking-changes-to-database-engine-features-in-sql-server-2016?view=sql-server-2014#SQL14).

 #### Archived Documentation for Very Old Versions of SQL Server